Time flies when you’re flying through time. Just ask Marty McFly, the doctor, or Rick & Morty.

 T.I.M.E Stories is a co-operative role-playing game series in which players travel through space and time to fix faults in the timeline.
 The narrative flows through a deck of cards, which get pulled out to represent the different facets of the game and decisions you can make.

-The first installment, Asylum, which is included in the base game, is a chilling story set in an eerie French 1920s insane asylum.
+The first instalment, Asylum, which is included in the base game, is a chilling story set in an eerie French 1920s insane asylum.
 As a team, you’ll possess characters from different timelines and live through their eyes to explore various locations, coming up against all manner of multi-dimensional, thematic horrors, and challenges.

 Happen to die along the way?
 Don’t worry, you can go back in time to when you were alive and try again.
 But don’t get complacent.
 There’s only so many Temporal Units to go around.